pagkly/Zed/Investopedia3/Operating Margin.md

 Operating Margin
 ## What Is Operating Margin?

-Operating margin measures how much profit a company makes on a dollar of sales after paying for [variable costs](https://www.investopedia.com/terms/v/variablecost.asp) of production, such as wages and raw materials, but before paying interest or tax.
-It is calculated by dividing a company’s operating income by its [net sales](https://www.investopedia.com/terms/n/netsales.asp).
+Operating margin measures how much profit a company makes on a dollar of sales after paying for [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp) of production, such as wages and raw materials, but before paying interest or tax.
+It is calculated by dividing a company’s operating income by its [[net sales]](https://www.investopedia.com/terms/n/netsales.asp).
 Higher ratios are generally better, meaning the company is efficient in its operations and is good at turning sales into profits.

 ### Key Takeaways